Fed-UN/ASG-FU/README.md

 # ASG-FU: An Adaptive and Secure Grouping Framework for Federated Unlearning

 This repository contains the source code for our paper **“ASG-FU: An Adaptive and Secure Grouping Framework for Federated Unlearning”** .
-The project implements a federated learning system that dynamically groups clients based on model similarity, trains subgroups in parallel, and supports efficient unlearning by removing a client from its group and retraining only the affected subgroup.
+The project implements a federated unlearning system that dynamically groups clients based on model similarity, trains subgroups in parallel, and supports efficient unlearning by removing a client from its group and retraining only the affected subgroup.

 ## Overview